A Flâneuse’s Guide to Paris

-An itinerary for two days…or more!
+An itinerary fit for two days…or two months (mon dieu.)

 Most years, I spend most of October in France.
 And most of that time is spent in Paris.

 (By the way, October is the best month to be in Paris – if you ask me.)

 There is something magical about any time spent in the French capital, particularly if you’re a visitor to the city.
 Even if you have just a weekend in Paris, you can take a ‘flaneur’ or ‘flaneuse’ approach, which just means one who wanders for pleasure and without aim.

 Flâ·neur: one who wanders with intention, or who is intentionally aimless.

 If your ideal Paris weekend includes a desire to hit the major museums and monuments, or if you haven’t visited before, you may wish to spend your time differently and take a meandering approach on a return visit.
 This relaxed, curious method of exploring the city can be frustrating for someone who has limited time or is visiting for the first time — I get that.

 If you had only a weekend to spend in Paris, would you run around checking off boxes, seeing as many sights as possible, and queueing to see a famous piece of art?
 Or would you stroll along the Seine, linger over a book in a cafe, and picnic in a park?

 I will guide you not by ‘what to do on Friday, Saturday, and Sunday.’
 I will instead give you the framework resulting from my many favorite days and weeks in the city.
 And if you have visited before, I believe this ‘Weekend in Paris’ way of experiencing the city will open up its beauty to you in a whole new way.